YaleOpenLab/opensolar/teller/INSTALL.md

 ### Setting up config params

-Duplicate [dummyconfig.yaml](dummyconfig.yaml), rename to config.yaml and replace the relevant values with those relevant to the specific project.
+Duplicate [dummyconfig.yaml](dummyconfig.yaml), rename to config.yaml and replace the relevant values with those relevant to the project.